- There are many opportunities to buy an existing business, offering an excellent way to break into entrepreneurship without starting from scratch.

 There may be a variety of sources for this capital, including private funding (from investors, personal savings, and/ or loved ones) or from lenders, including traditional banks or lines of credit.

-Some of the best business acquisition loans include term loans and SBA loans.
+Some of the best business loans include term loans and SBA loans.
 Retirement funds ROBS accounts are also popular for this purpose.
 It may also be possible to buy a business with a business credit card if the price is right and your credit limits are large enough.

 You also may be able to use seller financing for some or all of the purchase price.
 Seller financing is an agreement between the buyer and the current owner to pay for the business over time.
 When structured properly, seller financing can benefit both parties.
 The seller may get a broader pool of buyers.
 The buyer may have time to ramp up revenues before getting a traditional loan.